 Open Sunrise to Sunset

 LCF has worked to clear a path along the river, but the trail is still primitive, so be careful.

 You may park in a small area east of the LCF property, where the landowner has given permission to park.
 Or park with caution along the north (river) side of the road.
 Please do not park on the south (hill) side of the road.

 Note for winter driving: The road from the east drops steeply; access after snow may be easier from the west.

 Uses allowed include canoeing, kayaking, fishing, hiking, and wading.

 Prohibited uses include use of alcohol or drugs, camping or fires, hunting or firearms, and motorized or wheeled vehicles.

 14 acres located southwest of Oakwood in Vermilion County, IL

 History & Significance

 On January 31, 2020, LCF purchased 11 acres of land at the mouth of Jordan Creek at the Salt Fork of the Vermilion River.
-The land was acquired with assistance from the Illinois Clean Energy Community Foundation and support from generous local donors.
-Three adjacent acres extending along the Salt Fork were purchased on June 5, 2020.
+The site was enlarged through the purchase of three adjacent acres extending along the Salt Fork on June 5, 2020.